microsoft/AdaptiveCards/specs/DevSpecs/telemetry.md

 ## 4. Backwards Compatibility Concerns
-If the renderer is not up to date, we will not be able to receive telemetry, which is not a problem because ‘Input.Rating’ would not work correctly without the up-to-date renderer.
+There are no backwards compatibility concerns at this time.

 ## 5. Security Impact
 Security should be considered in the situation of protecting the token and telemetry pipeline from malicious parties.
 Although Adaptive Cards is open source, we do not plan on exposing the telemetry token to the public.
 Thus, distribution of Adaptive Cards versions with telemetry should be limited to internal use cases only (within Microsoft Corp. only).
+This may change upon further discussion with the 1DS team.

 ## 6. New APIs
 This feature will introduce the IACLogger, which provides the following interface (see [section 9.1](#91-aclogger-telemetry-wrapper) for examples and implementation details):